shahern004/CRUSTy/CRUSTy_Training_Guide.md

 }
 ```

-The backend selection is handled in the `start_operation` function:
+The backend selection is handled in the operation coordinator:

 ```rust
 // Create the appropriate backend